lukeify/notes/PiHole on UnifiOS 3.md

     -   Leave `IPV6_GW` and `IPV6_IP` as empty strings.

     Executing this script will create a `brX.mac` interface as a gateway bridge.
-    We have already ensured our `pihole.nspawn` file properly references this VLAN bridge in step 5.
+    We have already ensured our `pihole.nspawn` file properly references this VLAN bridge in the previous step.

     ```shell
     mkdir -p /data/on_boot.d && cd /data/on_boot.d